pylogeny/pylogeny/README.md

-# pylogeny
-Python Library for Phylogenetic Studies in Linguistics and Beyond
+# Python Library for Phylogenetic Studies in Linguistics and Beyond